Top 40 Woodworking Tools

 #6: The Level

 Every woodworker needs a couple of levels.
 You probably won’t need one of the 6-foot levels used in construction, but 48” is a good length for many of the woodworking projects you’ll do.
 Usually, you’ll also need an 8” level too, usually known as a torpedo level.
 You’ll check the level and plum of your construction.
-Level is horizontal, and plumb is vertical.
+Level means horizontal, and plumb is vertical.

 Most quality levels are made of either brass-edged wood or of metal.
 There will be a bubble reading for level, and another one for plumb.
 When the bubble is exactly between the lines, you have a level or plumb surface.
 You can also get string levels and laser levels, but the woodworker will use these types of levels the most often.